9. Designing functions#

 stopifnot(all.equal(rms(numeric(0)), 0))

-Write a function rms that fulfils the above assertions.
+Write a function rms that fulfils these assertions.

 A couple of R packages support writing and executing unit tests, including testthat, tinytest, RUnit, or realtest.
 However, in the most typical use cases, relying on stopifnot is powerful enough.